5 tips to beat hay fever

 Most pharmacies have antihistamines and special nasal sprays, such as Beconase, to treat or prevent hay fever.

-For relief from itching and watery eyes (allergic conjunctivitis), there are a selection of eye drops available from pharmacies.
-These help to reduce and prevent inflammation in the eyes brought on from hay fever.
-Prescription Doctor offers Murine Hayfever Relief and Optrex Hayfever relief eye drops.
-These can be used alongside other hay fever treatments, such as antihistamine tablets and nasal sprays.
+For relief from itching and watery eyes (allergic conjunctivitis), a variety of eye drops are available at pharmacies.
+These help reduce and prevent inflammation in the eyes caused by hay fever.
+Prescription Doctor offers Murine Hayfever Relief and Optrex Hayfever Relief eye drops.
+These can be used in conjunction with other hay fever treatments, such as antihistamine tablets and nasal sprays.

 Preventing hay fever altogether can only happen if you stay indoors.
-This is often not an option since most people need to get out of the house to go to work, shop or exercise.
+This is often not an option, since most people need to leave the house to go to work, shop, or exercise.
 In the morning, check the pollen count and take appropriate steps to minimise your exposure to pollen and prevent allergic symptoms from arising.
-Consult with your pharmacist to find out which hay fever medicines would be most suitable for your needs.
+Consult with your pharmacist to determine which hay fever medications are most suitable for your needs.

 Customer Service